Constraints on Relic Magnetic Black Holes: The Effects of Proton Decay Catalysis on EMBH Bounds

-Starting with a surface temperature $T_{s}$, we calculate the temperature and $\frac{dT}{dr}$ as a function of $r$ in km sized steps moving inward from the surface, and in m sized steps for the inner most kilometer of the white dwarf.
+is the adiabatic temperature gradient, is the pressure, and is the pressure gradient. $M_{int}(r)$ is the mass contained within the radius $r$, and $\rho(r)$ is the mass density at $r$.
+Starting with a surface temperature, $T_{s}$, we calculate $T$ and $\frac{dT}{dr}$ as a function of $r$ in km steps moving inward from the surface and in m steps for the inner-most kilometer of the WD.
 At each step we check if the convective condition has been met.
-White dwarf interiors cool over time.
-This causes older white dwarfs to develop more extreme temperature gradients, causing convection to start at lower decay luminosities than in younger stars.
-Some EMBHs will start convection in cool Gyr-old white dwarfs but not within a hotter 100 Myr-old white dwarf.
-To account for this we considered the temperature gradient that would arise in white dwarfs at a variety of cooling ages Age$=\{10^9, 10^8, 10^7, 10^6, 10^5\}$ years, and their corresponding internal temperatures $T_s=\{10^{6.8},10^{7.3},10^{7.7},10^{7.85}, 10^{7.95}\}$ K respectively, as estimated in \cite{DAntona:1990kji}.
+WD interiors cool over time, causing older ones to develop more extreme temperature gradients and leading convection to start at lower decay luminosities than in younger stars.
+Some EMBHs will start convection in cool Gyr-old WDs but not hotter 100 Myr-old ones.
+To account for this, we considered the temperature gradient for WDs at cooling ages $\{10^9, 10^8, 10^7, 10^6, 10^5\}$ years and their corresponding internal temperatures $T_s=\{10^{6.8},10^{7.3},10^{7.7},10^{7.85}, 10^{7.95}\}$ K, as estimated in Ref.\cite{DAntona:1990kji}.

-Assuming there is a region near the white dwarf core where the first condition for convection to happen \eqref{eqn:first condition} is met, we then check for the second condition needed to initiate convection.
-Buoyant forces acting on the white dwarf material must be greater than the viscous forces resisting deformation.
-The Rayleigh number $Ra$ parameterizes the relationship between these forces.
-For spherical geometries $Ra$ is \cite{2017mcp..book.....T}
+If Eq.\eqref{eqn:first condition} is satisfied near the core, we check for the second condition needed to initiate convection.
+Buoyant forces acting on the WD material must be greater than the viscous forces resisting deformation.
+The Rayleigh number, $Ra$, parameterizes the relationship between these forces.
+For spherical geometries